 • Eye damage from UV radiation (especially oxidation from UV-B)

-• Inflammation and infections (e.g.by cytomegalovirus)
+• Inflammation and infections (e.g.b by cytomegalovirus)

 • Symptoms

-• Lens opacity, lens transparency loss
+• Lens clouding, loss of lens transparency

-• Visual impairment (“fog vision”)
+• Impairment of vision (“fog vision”)

-• Can lead to blindness
+• Can cause blindness

 • Risk factors